osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 Navigation is an important part of a trip, and choosing *the right type* of navigation can make your journey much easier.
 Choosing the type of navigation can depend on how you travel and whether you have an Internet connection.

+- **Online navigation**
-**Online navigation** basically uses a special routing engine or website that allows the OsmAnd app to plot a route based on current information and other factors.
+    Mainly uses a special routing system or website that allows the OsmAnd app to plot a route based on current information and other factors.
 You can read about how to choose the best route online in the article [*Online routing*](../routing/online-routing.md).
 This navigation type is only available for *Android version* of the app.

+- **Offline navigation**
-**Offline navigation**, on the other hand, does not require internet access and offers a wider selection of [navigation types](../routing/routing-types.md) that can be used to calculate a route.
+It does not require internet access and offers a wider selection of [navigation types](../routing/routing-types.md) that can be used to calculate a route.
 Among them, there are such as *bicycle, boat, car, on foot, ski*, and *straight line*.
 There are currently 13 basic types of routing, as well as an external [BRouter](../routing/brouter.md) routing type that provides additional routing opportunities.

 The navigation type determines which rules are used to calculate routes.
 If you need a specific type of navigation, you can **import your own modified *XML* routing file**.
 Read more about routing rules on our [GitHub page](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing).
 And there is a separate article about XML format and how to use it, [Map Rendering style](../../../technical/osmand-file-formats/osmand-rendering-style.md), which can help you in creating a route file.